coleifer/huey/docs/getting-started.rst

 .. image:: crontab.png

 .. note::
     Periodic task return value will not be stored in the result store.
+You can manually store data in the result store, however, by using the :py:meth:`Huey.put` and :py:meth:`Huey.get` result store APIs.

 Canceling or pausing tasks
 --------------------------